 Working in Industry is GREAT because…

 The career progression may not always be as clearly defined.
-Usually junior finance staff will start as accounts assistant moving on to become finance analysts, financial accountants, then finance manager then Head of Finance.
+Usually, junior finance staff will start as accounts assistants moving on to become finance analysts, financial accountants, then finance managers, then Head of Finance.
 CFOs or Finance Directors are equivalent to a partner in a practice.

 You can always change your mind, although it is a little easier to move from practice into industry rather than the other way around.
 If you want to try both, consider going into practice first.